ekahPruthvi/cynageOS/README.md

 ### Credits

-This install script has been adopted from hyprdots with modifications.
+This install script and some modules has been adopted from hyprdots with modifications. quickshell config is adopted from (caelestia-dots)[https://github.com/caelestia-dots/shell?tab=readme-ov-file] with little modification